Eugeniusz Horbaczewski: Biography

-Horbaczewski was born in Kiev, but grew up in Brest.
+Horbaczewski was born in Kyiv in the Russian Empire (now Ukraine), but grew up in Brest.
 At school, he completed a gliding course.
 In 1938 he entered cadet flying school in Dęblin, from which he graduated in 1939.

-During the Invasion of Poland in 1939 he was made a Podporucznik (2nd Lieutenant) but he saw no combat.
+During the Invasion of Poland in 1939 he was made a Podporucznik (2nd lieutenant), but saw no combat.
 He was evacuated through Romania, Yugoslavia and Greece to France.
-Still without a combat assignment he was then evacuated in 27 June 1940 to Britain.

-After training on RAF aircraft, on 21 August 1941 he was posted to the Polish No. 303 Squadron, flying the Spitfire Mk.V.
+Still without a combat assignment he was then evacuated on 27 June 1940 to Britain.
+After training on Royal Air Force (RAF) aircraft, on 21 August 1941 Horbaczewski was posted to the Polish No. 303 Squadron, flying the Spitfire Mk.V.
 He probably shot down his first aircraft, a Messerschmitt Bf 109 fighter, on 6 November over France.
 His first confirmed kill was a Focke-Wulf Fw 190 on 4 April 1942.
 He shot down a Bf 109 on 16 April and a Fw 190 on 19 August.

-In February 1943 he volunteered for the Polish Fighting Team, also known as the "Skalski's Circus", attached to the Desert Air Force.
+In February 1943 Horbaczewski volunteered for the Polish Fighting Team, also known as the "Skalski's Circus", attached to the Desert Air Force.
 Fighting from March 1943 in the Tunisia Campaign, the flight were attached to No. 145 Squadron RAF.
-On 28 March he shot down a Junkers Ju 88, then four Bf 109's (on 2 April, 6 April, and two on 22 April).
+On 28 March he shot down a Junkers Ju 88, then four Bf 109s (on 2 April, 6 April, and two on 22 April).
 On 6 April his Spitfire Mk.IX was hit and started burning, but as he prepared to jump the wind extinguished the fire and he managed to land on an airfield.

-Remaining in Africa after the Flight was disbanded he was transferred to No. 601 Squadron, prior to becoming a flight commander in No. 43 Squadron RAF.
-He commanded the flight from May 1943 then in August he became a Squadron Leader (being one of three Poles commanding British squadrons).
+Remaining in Africa after the flight was disbanded, Horbaczewski was transferred to No. 601 Squadron, before becoming a flight commander in No. 43 Squadron RAF.
+He commanded the flight from May 1943 then in August he became a squadron leader (being one of three Poles commanding British squadrons).
 He fought with No. 43 squadron over Malta, Sicily and Italy.
 On 4 September he shot down a Fw 190 and on 16 September two more.
 In October he handed over command and returned to Britain.

 On 16 February 1944 Horbaczewski took command of the Polish No. 315 Squadron, flying the new P-51 Mustang Mk.
 III.
-On 12 June 1944 he shot down a Fw 190, and on 30 July one Bf 109 individually and one with his wing man (counted as 0.5 'share').
+On 12 June 1944 he shot down a Fw 190, and on 30 July one Bf 109 individually and one with his wingman (counted as 0.5 'share').
 During this period, he also shot down four V-1 flying bombs.